 A few packets of tomato may not be enough for heating up a large grill, but this marinara is the perfect thing to make when you have the grill up and running for other things.
 (We grilled ours while making a chicken this weekend.)
-Then you can quickly throw the sauce together and freeze it for another day if it doesn’t fit on your current menu.
+Then you can quickly throw the sauce together and freeze it for another day, if it doesn’t fit on your current menu.

 The veggies only need to be roughly chopped for the grill packets.
 They’ll be going straight to the blender to puree so there is no reason to spend a lot of time on the prep.

 I’ll be doing this with our tomatoes for the rest of the season!
 The flavor is so much more interesting than when I roast the veggies in the oven.

-1 medium onion, chopped
+- 1 medium onion, chopped

-4 cloves garlic, peeled
+- 4 cloves garlic, peeled

-~2.75 lbs tomatoes, cored and chopped
+- ~2.75 lbs. tomatoes, cored and chopped

-1 red or green bell pepper, cored and chopped
+- 1 red or green bell pepper, cored and chopped

-~15 leaves fresh basil
+- ~15 leaves fresh basil

-1 tbsp olive oil
+- 1 tablespoon olive oil

-1/2 tbsp balsamic vinegar
+- 1/2 tablespoon balsamic vinegar

-1 lb pasta, cooked
+- 1 lb. pasta, cooked

-Preheat the grill to 325 degrees F.
+- Preheat the grill to 325 degrees F.

-Once they are cool enough to touch, place the veggies in the blender in batches.
+- Once they are cool enough to touch, place the veggies in the blender in batches.
 Puree until smooth and pour the puree in a soup pot on the stove.
 Turn on low heat, and add the balsamic vinegar and the salt.
 Stir occasionally.
 You are only warming the sauce again until you are ready to eat it.
-If you plan to freeze it, you can skip the heating, mix in the vinegar and salt and portion it for freezing.
+(If you plan to freeze it, you can skip the heating, mix in the vinegar and salt and portion it for freezing.)